Valetudox/angular2-humanize/README.md

 # Angular2 humanize

-This is a simple humanize solution for angular2.
+This is a simple number formatter solution for angular2.
+Based on [humanize](https://github.com/emartech/humanize)

 Install
 ---------